poxu/runmpv/readme.md

 runmpv was inspired by umpv (unique mpv) and umpvw (unique mpv windows).
 The proper naming for this piece of software should've been umpvwj
-(unique mpv widows java), but that's too much letters for my taste.
+(unique mpv widows java), but that's too many letters for my taste.

-You can't use umpv on windows, because it requires sockets, and I didn't want to use umpvw, because I wanted something easily ported to linux.
+You can't use umpv on Windows, because it requires sockets, and I didn't want to use umpvw, because I wanted something easily ported to linux.

 Also, I like java.